For best results, view in Landscape mode.

-Then in January 1924, Walter Chrysler
+Then in January 1924, Walter Chrysler launched an

 Chrysler has had a

-as the third-largest
+tumultuous history as the third-largest

 of Detroit’s auto companies.

-Known in the years after World War II for
+Known in the years after World War II for its

-the last three decades bouncing
+it has spent the last three decades bouncing between highs

 The company encountered financial

-turbulence in the late 1970s that
+turbulence in the late 1970s

-prompted it to seek a Congressional
+that prompted it to seek a Congressional bailout, a

-vaulted its chief executive, Lee A.
+vaulted its chief executive, Lee A. Iacocca, to national

-Chrysler paid off the loans early
+Chrysler paid off the

-in the 1980s, when it enjoyed success
+loans early in the 1980s, when it enjoyed

-thanks to its minivans and a family
+success thanks to its minivans and a family of

-of fuel-efficient autos called
+autos called the K-cars.